bikeshaving/crank/website/guides/04-special-tags-and-props.md

 }
 ```

-In the example above, `Pure` is a higher-order component, a function which takes a component and returns a component which compares new and old props and yields a copy if old and new props are shallowly equal.
+In the example above, `pure` is a higher-order component, a function which takes a component and returns a component which compares new and old props and yields a copy if old and new props are shallowly equal.
 Copy elements can appear anywhere in an element tree to prevent rerenderings, and the only prop Copy elements take is the `crank-key` prop, which allows you to do advanced optimizations where you move parts of the tree around.

 ### TodoMVC
 At this point, you have all the knowledge needed to understand Crank’s TodoMVC application.
 [Check it out here.](https://codesandbox.io/s/crank-todomvc-k6s0x)